rsezille/Spectral-Frontiers/Documentation/SFMapEditor.md

 While in Grid selection mode, only the highest tile is moved.
 Use the Tile selection mode to change the height of the wanted tile.

+#### Add entities ahead BoardCharacters

+BoardCharacters has a sorting order of 1, so you juste need to modify your entities with a sorting order higher than 1.

 ## Features

 #### Drag and draw